openid/SIOPv2/openid-connect-self-issued-v2-1_0.md

 This extension defines the following claims to be included in the ID token for use in Self-Issued OpenID Provider Responses:

 * `iss`
-    * REQUIRED. in case of a self-issued ID token, this claim MUST be set to the value of the `sub` claim in the same ID Token.
+    * REQUIRED. in case of a Self-Issued ID token, this claim MUST be set to the value of the `sub` claim in the same ID Token.
 * `sub`
     * REQUIRED.
 Subject identifier value.
 When Subject Syntax Type is JWK Thumbprint, the value is the base64url encoded representation of the thumbprint of the key in the `sub_jwk` Claim.
 When Subject Syntax Type is Decentralized Identifier, the value is a Decentralized Identifier.
 The thumbprint value of JWK Thumbprint Subject Syntax Type is computed as the SHA-256 hash of the octets of the UTF-8 representation of a JWK constructed containing only the REQUIRED members to represent the key, with the member names sorted into lexicographic order, and with no white space or line breaks.
 For instance, when the `kty` value is `RSA`, the member names `e`, `kty`, and `n` are the ones present in the constructed JWK used in the thumbprint computation and appear in that order; when the `kty` value is `EC`, the member names `crv`, `kty`, `x`, and `y` are present in that order.
 Note that this thumbprint calculation is the same as that defined in the JWK Thumbprint [@!RFC7638] specification.
 * `sub_jwk`